Mrmachine3/dotfile-configs/README.md

 # Mr. Machine's Preferences

 ## Purpose
-This repository is intended to store various dotfiles for my preferred terminal shell, text editor, and productivity workflow hacks.
-This repo will also include bash shell and python scripts.
+This repository is intended to store various dotfiles for my preferred terminal shell, text editor, and productivity workflow hacks.This repo will also include bash shell and python scripts.
 This repository can be cloned to any new machine where a setup script can be run to configure the preferred shell prompt, preferred text editor and any frequently used packages, applications or plugins.

 ## Objective